ratta2ii/mern-stack-authorization/README.md

 #
 ### Description:
-The purpose of this application is to demonstrate a working knowledge of authentication, and authorization, at different security levels.
-The login services for the application include OAuth services, Salting and Hashing, as well as Cookies and Sessions.
-Google and Facebook OAuth strategies, w/ Passport.js middleware, are only one of ways that a user can be authenticated.
-These particular strategies work within the OAuth 2.0 protocols, and are also considered the most secure for this application (Security level 6).
-I have also added a "local" strategy as well, that allows a user to register a new account by entering a username (email) and password -instead of using the more secure OAuth services.
-The password will be a salted, hashed password (Security level 4), that will be stored in a MongoDB database.
+The purpose of this application is to demonstrate a working knowledge of various Auth Services, and the different security levels for each implementation.
+The application includes OAuth services, Salting and Hashing for standard login, as well as Cookies and Sessions.
+Additionally, a Google OAuth strategy offers users a way to be authorized to access the API using the OAuth 2.0 protocols; This strategy is considered the most secure for this application (Security level 6).

+I have also added a "local" strategy as well, that allows a user to register a new account with just a username and password -instead of using the more secure OAuth services.
+The password will be hashed, with salt (Security level 4), before being stored in a MongoDB database.
 In addition to the Auth services, the application also demonstrates a working knowledge on how to both build, and deploy, a full-stack MERN application.
 ### Project Objectives:

 The primary goal of this application is to use this project as a demo app, as I undertake a deeper dive on Auth services.
 I want to both explore, as well as better understand, the complexity of various Identity Providers (IdP) and how to properly, and most notably, securely, authenticate users with their respective Service Providers.